Pharoah0/Spotify-Playlist-Analysis-w-Recommendation/README.md

 #### The best model is the Support Vector Machine model.

 This is because:
-Based on both the individual model outputs and the direct comparisons, it app ears, our SVM machine best predicted songs in my playlists and songs outside of the playlist.
+Based on both the individual model outputs and the direct comparisons, our SVM machine predicted songs in my playlists and songs outside of the playlist best.

 I conclude because this classifier incorrectly predicts songs in my playlist less than logistic Regression and retains a similar correct prediction rate as the logistic Regression.